mperezjigato/chomputationalchemistry/README.md

 There is one aspect of this work that requires further clarification, ie the computational statistical mechanics direction.
 On the one hand, it seems obvious that molecular dynamics is a tool for computational statistical mechanics, and that in combination with rare event sampling and/or Markov-Chain Monte-Carlo provides some of the most advanced kinetic simulation methods currently available.
 On the other, atomistic geometry file creation, in many ocassions, goes through computational statistical mechanics methodology: From straight Monte-Carlo optimisations to "cluster expansion" (ATAT) special quasirandom structure algorithms.
 It is my opinion that much of the statistical mechanics software has not gone into the HPC stage (even the computational stage!), and therefore, part of our training material development work could consist in identifying specific cases, certainly in collaboration with academics working in the computational field.

+A range of personal interests lies behind this description.
+In case we decide to get started on running calculations with the different software packages other than the examples the various distributions provide, this non-exhaustive list should serve as a starting point:

+ - Hydrated proteins:
+   According to the information on geometry files within the PDB databases, when those correspond to protenins in water solution, they do not include          explcit water molecules.
+Therefore, one of the first procedures to compute proteins in solution should start by applying one of the known tools to add explicit water molecules around a protein and build a box-model of the dissolved protein.
+On the other hand, there exist critical details regarding the     chemical terminations of protein groups, including zwitterionic state,  H dissociation, and H-bonds.
+Essentially, the presence of H atoms in PDB protein geometries is quite capricious (in fact it depens a lot on the physical techniqueà, in the sense that some people include them, although not others [^1].

+[^1]: